randompersona1/ultrastarParser/README.md

 - Make a backup of the text files.
 The library currently does not touch any other files.
 Though I try very hard to fix bugs and use the library myself, I cannot guarantee your files won't go up in flames, particularly if you are using a non-standard file structure or encoding.
 If something does go wrong, please file an issue.
 - Methods will delete information.
 For example, comments interlaced with the attributes will not be saved and subsequently overwritten when writing.
 Changing the version of a song doesn't technically remove information, but could result in your program not being able to parse the file.
 Programs should disclose what version of the [ultrastar file format](https://usdx.eu/format) they are compatible with, but this might not be correct.
 - Ultrastar librarys should be structured like below.
-Not following this will probably still work, but is not reccomended and could cause issues in the future.
+Not following this will probably still work, but is not recommended and could cause issues in the future.

 ```ascii
 library_folder/